Classroom Rules: How to Create and Enforce Them Effectively

 Hurray!
 You have successfully developed your classroom rules.

 The next step in the process is to implement the rules.
-Normally, I give a date the rules will start working in the class.
+Normally, I give a date when the rules will start working in the class.

 Remember to be just, fair, kind, and firm when following through the implementation process.
 That is critical and if you fail in any, you will likely not succeed in the use of the rules.